sagemath/sagewiki_to_gh-2022-10-10/symbench.md

 See also [:WesterBenchmarks: this other page], which lists some of Wester's benchmarks.

+See also [http://wiki.sympy.org/wiki/Symbench SymPy's benchmarks], that do the same as below, but in SymPy.

 [[TableOfContents]]

 = The "Real World" Symbolic Benchmark Suite =